Content Marketing: Helping Buyers Comparison Shop to Build Relationships & Grow Sales

 - Responses to buyers’ comments from a product expert.

-Most BtoB websites lack competitive comparisons.
-That’s a huge missed opportunity.
+Most websites lack robust competitive comparisons.
+That’s a huge missed opportunity for content marketing — may be the biggest miss overall.

-One specific data point BtoB buyers seek is a price comparison.
+You know that buyers comparison shop for prices.
 In usability testing, Jakob Nielsen learned that buyers usually go to competitors’ websites when they don’t find an exact price or a sample price on your site.
 Why?

-Buyers are not asking, “What are all the things I can buy from Company X?”
-Instead they’re asking, “What are all the different solutions I could buy … from Companies X, Y and Z – even companies I never heard of before?
-How can I compare?”
+They’re asking, “What are all the different options I can buy from X, Y, and Z – even companies I never heard of before?
+How should I compare?”

 - Do you mention competitors on your website by name?